chrisbdaemon/idaho/README.md

 # Idaho

-This is meant to host a somewhat spontaneous idea of building an\
-operating system from scratch.
+This is meant to host a somewhat spontaneous idea of building an operating system from scratch (kind of from scratch, using wiki.osdev.org as a resource).

 The codename for the project is Idaho.

-That fact that anyone else is reading this is a surprise to me.